 4. Micromanaged

-While keeping tabs on your team is important, no employee likes feeling that their boss is breathing down their neck.
+While keeping tabs on your team is important, no employee likes feeling their boss breathing down their neck.
 Micromanaging implies a lack of trust in your employees and is detrimental to confidence and productivity.
-Managers should approach their role as a coach, placing trust in their team, cheering them on, and providing support as needed.
+Managers should approach their role as a coach, place trust in their team, cheer them on, and provide support as needed.

 Earn rave reviews for your company culture